BenTheNavigator/RoboRallyPISU/README.md

 # GuideToStart
-- In your MySQL write:
+- In your MySQL write the following below and run the commands:
 - CREATE DATABASE pisd;
 - USE pisd;
 - Execute both.